 Skip to flight searchSkip to main content

-What to do if I miss my flight?
+What should I do if I miss my flight?

-If you've missed your flight, don't panic.
+Not sure what to do if you missed your flight?
 Depending on your circumstances, you might be able to get some money back.
-And, if you've made a reservation with Alternative Airlines and contact us, we'll always assist you in getting on the next available flight.
+And, if you've made a reservation with Alternative Airlines and contact us, we'll always assist you in getting on the next available flight in the event that you missed your original flight.

 Decontrolled